linz/linz_basemaps/README.md

 - http://www.gdal.org/gdalbuildvrt.html

-The following commandline processes will create the required .vrt:
+The following commandline processes will create the required .vrt.
+Be sure to change directories, navigating to the folder containing the raster files.
+Create the .vrt in the same folder as the raster files.

 *Windows (run through OSGeo4W Command Shell):*